 2. NUCLEAR POWER SITUATION

-The PAEC was established in 1955.
-The Ordinance for the PAEC was promulgated by the president of Pakistan and later approved by the National Assembly in 1965.
-The functions of the PAEC include research work necessary for the promotion of peaceful uses of nuclear energy in the fields of agriculture, medicine and industry and the execution of development projects, including nuclear power plants for the generation of electric power.
-The PAEC is guided by instructions from the Government.
+The Pakistan Atomic Energy Committee was established in 1955.
+The committee was transformed into a commission in 1956.
+The Ordinance for Pakistan Atomic Energy Commission (PAEC) was promulgated by the President of Pakistan and later approved by the National Assembly in 1965.
+The functions of PAEC include research work necessary for the promotion of peaceful uses of nuclear technology in the fields of agriculture, medicine and industry and the execution of development projects, including nuclear power plants for generation of electric power.
+The Commission is guided by the instructions, if any, given to it by the Government.

-Pakistan started construction of its first nuclear power plant, KANUPP, in 1966 in Karachi.
+Pakistan started construction of its first nuclear power plant, KANUPP, in 1966 at Karachi.
 The plant was connected to the national grid on 18 October 1972.
-KANUPP, a pressurized heavy water reactor of 137 MW gross capacity was constructed by Canadian General Electric under a turnkey contract.
-In 1976, vendor support for spare parts and fuel was withdrawn.
-The PAEC undertook the task of indigenously manufacturing the required spare parts and nuclear fuel on an emergency basis and, since 1980, KANUPP has successfully operated using fuel manufactured by the PAEC.
+KANUPP, a pressurized heavy water reactor (PHWR) of 137 MW gross capacity was constructed by Canadian General Electric (CGE) under a turnkey contract.
+In 1976, vendor support for the supply of spare parts and fuel was withdrawn.
+PAEC manufactured the required spare parts and nuclear fuel on an emergency basis and, since 1980, KANUPP is successfully operating using fuel manufactured domestically by PAEC.

 Table 5 reports the status and performance of nuclear power plants in Pakistan.